Skip to main content

 ProfitThe total product profit generated by this variation.revenue for this variation - cost of goods sold for this variation

 Revenue per visitThe average revenue per unique visit for this variation.
-This accounts for both conversion rate and order value.revenue for this variation / unique visits for this variation
+Accounts for both conversion rate and order value.revenue for this variation / unique visits for this variation

 RevenueTotal revenue generated by this variation.sum(upsold product revenue for this variation)